Cat Coughing — Is It Asthma, Hairballs, or Something Worse?

 Should I be concerned if my cat only coughs at night?

-Coughing that worsens when a cat lies down can signal fluid in the lungs (often from heart disease) or asthma.
-Positional coughing—worse at certain times of day—is worth mentioning to your vet, even if it seems mild, because it can be a subtle sign of a chronic condition.
+Coughing that worsens when a cat lies down usually points to lower airway disease such as feline asthma or chronic bronchitis.
+(Note: unlike in dogs, heart disease in cats almost never causes cough—cats with cardiac disease typically breathe fast or with effort instead.)
+Positional coughing is worth mentioning to your vet, even if it seems mild, because it can be a subtle sign of a chronic airway condition.

 Why is my cat coughing but eating normally?